 According to historic reports from the period, by 1876 the Russian River Valley area produced an excess of 500,000 gallons of wine from about 7,000 planted acres of vineyard.
 The name Russian River Valley was first used on a bottled wine in 1970, and the region became an official American Viticultural Area in 1983.

-The Russian River Valley climate is influenced primarily by the regular intrusion of cooling fog from the Pacific Ocean a few miles to the west.
-Much like the tide, it ebbs and flows through the Petaluma Wind Gap and the channel cut by the Russian River through the coastal hills.
-The fog usually arrives in the evening, often dropping the temperature 35 to 40 degrees from its daytime high, and retreats to the ocean the following morning.
-This natural air-conditioning allows the grapes to develop full flavor maturity over an extended growing season, often 15 to 20 percent longer than neighboring areas, while retaining their all-important natural acidity.
+The Russian River Valley climate is influenced by the consistent creep of cooling fog from the Pacific Ocean a few miles to the west.
+Much like the tide, it ebbs and flows through the Petaluma Wind Gap and the channel cut by the Russian River across the coastal hills.
+The fog typically arrives in the evening, dropping temperatures by as much as 35 to 40 degrees, and retreats to the ocean the following morning.
+This natural air-conditioning allows wine grapes to develop full flavor maturity over an extended growing season while retaining their natural acidity.

 Davis Bynum’s sustainable vineyard practices are officially certified by the California Sustainable Winegrower’s Alliance.
 The statewide certification board provides third-party verification of adherence to a process of continuous improvement in the implementation of sustainable winegrowing practices.
 We are committed to doing our part for our community today, and for generations to come.